NAisaac/fullstack-nanodegree-vm/README.md

-fullstack-nanodegree-vm
+rest-api-vm
 =============

-Udacity's common code for working with Vagrant -RESTful api
+Udacity's common code for working with Vagrant:
+RESTful api